Looking for the best things to see and do in Banff in December?

 1. Take a snowy sleigh ride

 Is there anything more magical than a winter sleigh ride in the Canadian Rockies?
-Grab your family, friends and loved ones and take a 45-minute snowy ride through Banff’s mountain meadows.
+Grab your family, friends and loved ones and take a 40-minute snowy ride through Banff’s mountain meadows.
 New this year, groups of up to four people can enjoy a private family sleigh ride and snuggle up under warm blankets.
 For that special occasion, take a private sleigh ride just for two on a one-horse open sleigh complete with delicious alcoholic beverages, a warm blanket (yours to keep!) and a s’mores kit to enjoy by the fire after your ride.

 2. Skate on a frozen lake

 As winter sets in the lakes freeze and some are even set up as outdoor ice skating rinks!
 Timing can vary but typically ice skating season starts in mid December, so grab your skates or rent them in Banff – we recommend Snowtips in town who will give you a 10% discount if you mention us.
-Our favourite spots are Lake Louise (take our full-day Discover Lake Louise Tour and get four hours of free time to skate and more), the Banff High School grounds and the Waldhaus Rink by the Fairmont Banff Springs Hotel (skate rentals are available at nearby Chateau Mountain Sports).
+Our favourite spots are Lake Louise, the Banff High School grounds and the Vermillion Lawn at the Fairmont Banff Springs Hotel (skate rentals are available at nearby Chateau Mountain Sports).

 5. Get into the Christmas spirit

 Have you run through fresh, deep powdery snow?
 The Canadian Rockies is the perfect place for snowshoeing, and playing in the snow is an experience like no other.
-Take a morning or afternoon snowshoeing tour with a friendly local guide who will show you how to walk in our easy-to-use snowshoes, as you explore winding forest trails and open snowy areas of fresh powder.
+Take a half day snowshoeing tour with a friendly local guide who will show you how to walk in our easy-to-use snowshoes, as you explore winding forest trails and open snowy areas of fresh powder.